hcarnes/hcarnes.github.io/_posts/2020-2-18-javascript-symbol.markdown

 // "Toyota"
 ```

-## symbol can be used to define a global registry object
+## Symbol can be used to define a global registry of objects

-Remember when I said earlier that each symbol is distinct, even if they have the same argument value?
-Well, there's an expection to that if you define symbol using the `for()` method.
+Remember when I said earlier that each `Symbol` is distinct, even if they have the same argument value?
+Well, there's an expection to that if you define `Symbol` using the `for()` method.
 In the code below, each property is defined using `Symbol.for()` with the same description passed in.
-The first call to `for()` creates a unique symbol and the second call to `for()` fetches the symbol created in the last call through the global registry.
-The call to `keyFor()` returns the key associated with the Symbol in the global registry.
+The first call to `for()` creates a unique `Symbol` and the second call to `for()` fetches the `Symbol` created in the last call through the global registry.
+The call to `keyFor()` returns the key associated with the `Symbol` in the global registry.

 ```javascript
 const hoverBoard = Symbol.for('transit');